Medication-Assisted Treatment Models

 Organization(s): National Institute on Alcohol Abuse and Alcoholism

-National Practice Guideline for the Use of Medications in the Treatment of Addiction Involving Opioid
+ASAM National Practice Guideline for the Treatment of Opioid Use Disorder

 Organization(s): American Society of Addiction Medicine

 Providers Clinical Support System

 information on MAT waivers, and clinical resources for healthcare providers involved with opioid use disorder

 Systematic Review of Rural-Specific Barriers to Medication Treatment for Opioid Use Disorder in the

 Discusses implementation issues for medication assisted treatment for opioid use disorder in rural

 areas.
 Identifies the need for additional rural-specific medication treatment studies.

 Author(s): Lister, J., Weaver, A., Ellis, J., et al.

 Citation: The American Journal of Drug Alcohol Abuse, 46(3), 273-288